 Place DampRid in an area of your home that commonly has higher humidity or seems to always have a damp feeling.
 The crystals will begin immediately to absorb excess moisture from the air.
 When the crystals become saturated with moisture, they begin to harden and form a solid mass.
 They then dissolve and release the moisture into the bottom of the container.
 This process will usually take a few days before you will notice anything is happening.
 It’s as simple as that.
 Once the bottom chamber is close to being filled, you empty it and refill the top chamber and it’s ready to go to work again.
 How long this entire process takes depends on how much moisture is in the air, but one container of crystals may last up to a month.

 The DampRid crystals only start pulling moisture out of the air when the humidity reaches 60 percent or greater.
 This prevents the air from getting too dry while still inhibiting mold growth, since mold is unlikely to grow when humidity is lower than 60 percent.

-Our research found that calcium chloride can cause skin irritation if it comes in contact with the skin and the International Labor Organization (1) recommends wearing gloves when handling it.
-Calcium chloride can cause burns in the mouth and esophagus, as well as effects like stomach pain, vomiting, low blood pressure, weakness, irregular heartbeat, mental disturbances and even coma if swallowed, so we agree it is best not to risk it if you have small kids or pets in the home.
+Our research found that calcium chloride might cause skin irritation if it comes in contact with the skin and the International Labor Organization (ILO) recommends wearing gloves when handling it.
+Calcium chloride can cause burns in the mouth and esophagus, as well as cause effects like stomach pain, vomiting, low blood pressure, weakness, irregular heartbeat, mental disturbances and can even result in a coma if swallowed, so we agree it is best not to risk it if you have small kids or pets in the home.